algosup/2024-2025-project-1-fpga-team-2/documents/management/management_artifacts.md

 ## Weekly Reports

-This part have been made to list all the weekly reports trough the project :
+This part has been made to list all the weekly reports throughout the project:

 - [Weekly Report 1](./weekly_reports/weekly_report_1.md)
 - [Weekly Report 2](./weekly_reports/weekly_report_2.md)